 Sensitivity caused by a cavity can usually be corrected with a filling.
 If you’re still experiencing problems with tooth sensitivity, talk with your dentist to discuss alternative treatments.
 Fluoride gel and other desensitizing agents may be prescribed to help minimize the effects of overly sensitive teeth.

-If you have sensitive teeth, you should schedule an appointment with a dentist as soon as possible.
-It couldn’t be easier with Little Rock Family Dental Care.
-Give us a call at (501) 954-9900 and we will make sure you are taken care of.
+If you have sensitive teeth, you need to schedule an appointment with a dentist as soon as possible to see what the problem is and how to treat it before it turns into something worse.
+Treating your tooth sensitivity couldn’t be easier with Little Rock Family Dental Care.
+Contact us or give us a call at (501) 954-9900 and we will make sure you are taken care of.